telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/html-based-export.md

 ## Styles / Appearance

-Due to the fact that this format is based on standard **HTML/CSS** it is quite straightforward to controlthe appearance of the output by applying **CSS** tags/classesto the cells/rows/tables, etc.
+Due to the fact that this format is based on standard **HTML/CSS** it is quite straightforward to control the appearance of the output by applying **CSS** tags/classes to the cells/rows/tables, etc.

 ## ExportCellFormating / ExcelExportCellFormatting events